1300 088 065

 Read More: How much home can I afford?

-Step 4: Calculate Stamp Duty & other costs
+Step 4: Calculate Stamp Duty & Other Costs

 Here there is good news and bad news.